uptrace/bun-docs/docs/guide/query-create-table.md

 ## API

-For the full list of supported methods, see [CreateTableQuery](https://pkg.go.dev/github.com/uptrace/bun#CreateTableQuery).
+To see the full list of supported methods, see [CreateTableQuery](https://pkg.go.dev/github.com/uptrace/bun#CreateTableQuery).

 ```go